searchlight/icinga-operator/docs/hostfacts.md

 ```

 ### Create Hostfacts Secret
 The last step is to create a Secret so that Searchlight operator can connect to Hostfacts server.
+This secret must be created in the same namespace where Searchlight operator is running.

 | Key                    | Default | Description
 |------------------------|---------|-------------|